Table of Contents:

 In essence, there are no confirmed winners and losers since the crypto economy is still in a nascent stage.
 The market will dictate which cryptocurrency is the most useful, and it currently hasn’t decanted for privacy, although privacy proponents argue that their features are more than needed by Bitcoin.
 However, we may not discard the fact that Bitcoin believers might not consider these features necessary in the first place.

-It seems like we will have to wait and see whether the market starts putting a higher emphasis on Layer-1 transaction privacy to make a final decision.
+It seems like we will have to wait and see whether the crypto market starts putting a higher emphasis on Layer-1 transaction privacy to make a final decision.

 Panther is a decentralized protocol that enables interoperable privacy in DeFi using zero-knowledge proofs.